-(e) Emergency call safeguard
+(e) Emergency Call safeguard

-When complying with the requirements for emergency service access outlined in Clause 5.2.2, CE should be designed in such a manner to minimise the accidental or unintentional initiation of Emergency Calls.
+When complying with the requirements for ECS outlined in Clause 5.2.2, CE should be designed in such a manner to minimise the accidental or unintentional initiation of Emergency Calls.

 Note: For a dedicated Emergency Call button, this could be achieved by a two stage process requiring a user to confirm their intention to initiate an Emergency Call prior to the Emergency Call actually being initiated.